-A_l = cross-sectional area of a lashing assembly tension element, in mm2 corner casting attachment point (no deduction for tensioning device), in mm.
+- E_l = equivalent elastic modulus of the lashing, in kN/mm2 - L_l = overall length of the lashing assembly measured from the securing point to the container corner casting attachment point (no deduction for tensioning device), in mm.
 This length is to include the longitudinal separation of the lashing point and face of the container stack, unless this longitudinal separation is less than 400 mm.